Location

 Price Details

-All fees include accommodation and breakfast in Italy, 70 hours of on site tuition in small groups of 9, all travel within Italy when connected with teaching, travel between cities, all museum entrance fees, notes and reading lists.
+All fees include accommodation and breakfast in Italy, on site tuition in small groups of 9, all travel within Italy when connected with teaching, travel between cities, all museum entrance fees, notes and reading lists.
 See our website for details of the annual scholarship.

 What's Included